Achieving net zero – a review of the evidence behind potential carbon offsetting approaches

 4. Enhanced weathering – through the addition of silicate rock materials specifically to arable soils.

-Freshwater wetlands – flood plain restoration – The impact of flood plain restoration on the soil carbon balance relative to the current balance on the flood plain isolated from its river will depend on the existing land use on the flood plain and whether this is a source or sink for carbon already.
+Freshwater wetlands – flood plain restoration – Considered to have moderate national abatement.
+The impact of flood plain restoration on the soil carbon balance relative to the current balance on the flood plain isolated from its river will depend on the existing land use on the flood plain and whether this is a source or sink for carbon already.
 Once hydrological connection is restored, the rate of sediment deposition due to flooding will be the biggest determinant of soil carbon sequestration.
 Over time, as the flood plain recovers some of its more natural functions, the level of soil saturation and biological influences of developing vegetation will have important impacts over the soil GHG balance.
-Considered to have moderate national abatement.

 Agricultural soil management practices – arable land- Considered to have moderate national abatement.
 The use of soil carbon practices on agricultural soils, often included as components of ‘regenerative agriculture’, ‘conservation agriculture’ and ‘agroecology’, refers to management measures to increase carbon sequestration on working agricultural soils by: